-Suspiria crashed into my heart like a trainwreck and I refused to look away.
-It combines my biggest fears: dogs that attack their owners (I love dogs so much, how could they ever hate me enough to take my life?), maggots (I’m a clean freak and if I saw a maggot, I would lose my shit), barbed wire (I grew up in the country, ain’t nobody got time for that), and ballerinas (enough said).
+Suspiria crashed into my heart like a trainwreck, and I refused to look away.
+It combines my biggest fears: dogs that attack their owners (I love dogs so much, how could they ever hate me enough to take my life?), maggots (I’m a clean freak, and if I saw a larva, I would lose my shit), barbed wire (I grew up in the country, ain’t nobody got time for that), and ballerinas (enough said).

-I was familiar with the performers of the soundtrack Goblin, because of their involvement with Romero’s Dawn of the Dead.
+I was familiar with the performers of the soundtrack Goblin because of their involvement with Romero’s Dawn of the Dead (paid link).
 The original Dawn is one of my favorite films of all time, regardless of genre.
 My heart dropped into my stomach whenever the music kicked in.
 Music kicks me in the teeth no matter what the situation, but to have a film so intricately intertwined with its music is rare.

 I think the great horror storylines are the ones that use real people, in real situations, who find themselves mixed up in the supernatural accidentally.
 Now you can put forward the argument that “hey stupid, that’s the basis of all horror films.”
 But I don’t think that’s the case.